 - WBS Levels: The WBS levels are what determines the hierarchy of a WBS element.
 Most work breakdown structures have 3 levels that represent the project’s main deliverable, control accounts, project deliverables and work packages.

 - Control Accounts: Control accounts are used to group work packages and measure their status.
 They’re used to control areas of your project scope.
-In our example the execution project phase could be a control account because it has several deliverables and work packages associated to it.
+In our example, the execution project phase could be a control account because it has several deliverables and work packages associated with it.

 - Project Deliverables: Project deliverables are the desired outcome of project tasks and work packages.
 In our WBS example, we can observe some examples of project deliverables such as the project budget or interior work.
 Both of them are the result of smaller tasks and work packages.

 - Work Packages: As defined by the project management institute (PMI) in its project management body of knowledge book (PMBOK) a work package is the “lowest level of the WBS”.
 That’s because a work package is a group of related tasks that are small enough to be assigned to a team member or department.
 As a project manager, you can estimate costs and duration of these work packages, which makes them an essential WBS element.